 Most companies use multiple email service providers and every provider requires its own email authentication configurations.
-If provider supports SPF authentication, then you must include their SPF mechanism into your domain's SPF record.
+If the provider supports SPF authentication, then you must include their SPF mechanism into your domain's SPF record.
 However, this can quickly breach the 10 DNS lookup limit and cause "permerror" results.
-SPF "permerror" result means the domain's published records can not be correctly interpreted and the domain's owner must take an action to solve the issue.
+SPF "permerror" result means the domain's published records can not be correctly interpreted and the domain's owner must take action to solve the issue.

 To reduce the number of DNS lookups, you have to replace the elements causing additional DNS lookups ("a", "mx", "ptr", "exists", "redirect" and "include"), with the elements not causing any lookup ("ip4" and "ip6").
 That process is also called SPF flattening.